-Basic Law: Article 59, paragraph (2), reproduced under Rule 78

-Basic Law: Article 81, reproduced under Rule 99
+- > Basic Law: Article 59, paragraph (2) - > Basic Law: Article 81

 Motions for amendments and referral back to committee on second reading

 (1) On second reading, amendments to bills may be moved only while the deliberations on the subject to which they relate are still in progress.
 Such motions shall be signed by at least one Member of the Bundestag and may be accompanied by a short explanatory note; if they have not yet been distributed they shall be read out.